Repulser/Moosic/README.md

 Follow the guide below to change each entry:

-`command_prefix` The prefix for the bot.
-There is only one command, `np`.

-`discord_token` The Discord bot token.
-If you don't know what this is, [check here] (https://gist.github.com/noahmarshall12/4921d9fe94c209f700b7c1d43718182b).

-`voice_channel_id` The ID of the voice channel you want the bot to play music in.

-`volume` How loud the music plays in the voice channel. `50` is reccomened for the least amount of lag.
+command_prefix : The prefix for the bot.
+There is only one command, `np`. discord_token : The Discord bot token.
+If you don't know what this is, [check here] (https://gist.github.com/noahmarshall12/4921d9fe94c209f700b7c1d43718182b). voice_channel_id : The ID of the voice channel you want the bot to play music in. volume : How loud the music plays in the voice channel. `50` is reccomened for the least amount of lag.

 ### **Start a screen.**
 To keep your bot running, even when you close your SSH connection, we're going to install `screen`.